This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Your child may have physical or mental problems, depending on how severe his or her CP is.
-He may be at an increased risk for infections or malnutrition.
+He or she may be at an increased risk for infections or malnutrition.
 He or she may be delayed in his or her milestones, such as sitting up, rolling over, crawling, or walking.
 He or she may also have muscle spasms and bone problems that cause pain.
 Hearing, vision, or learning problems or seizures may also occur.

 How is CP diagnosed?

-Your child's healthcare provider will examine your child, and check his eyes, growth, and development.
+Your child's healthcare provider will examine your child, and check his or her eyes, growth, and development.
 He or she will also ask questions about your pregnancy and your child's birth.
 Your child may also receive the following:

 - Imaging studies such as a CT scan or an MRI are used to check for brain injury.
 Your child may be given dye to help the pictures show up better.
 Tell the healthcare provider if your child has ever had an allergic reaction to contrast dye.
 You and your child should not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the healthcare provider if your child has any metal in or on his body.
+Tell the healthcare provider if your child has any metal in or on his or her body.